Gale of January 1976: United Kingdom

 In mainland Britain, railways were severely affected as overhead power supplies collapsed in the Midlands.
 A light aircraft was blown onto the railway from the ground at Southend Airport, causing disruption on the line.
 Damages were also incurred at Manchester Ringway Airport (now Manchester Airport), where runway approach lighting masts were bent and buckled by the wind.
 The high winds brought down a crane in central Manchester.

 The high winds blew a beech tree onto the elephant house of Longleat Safari Park causing estimated damage of US$20,000, The elephants Twiggy and Chiki escaped unharmed and were later put to work pulling the remains of the tree from their home.

-One of the pinnacles of the main tower of Worcester Cathedral crashed through the roof into the transept during the storm.
+One of the pinnacles of the main tower of Worcester Cathedral crashed through the roof into a transept during the storm.
 There were prolonged power outages in Norfolk, with power being cut to over 100,000 in the three counties of Kent, Surrey and Sussex to the south of London.
 The Old Vic theatre in London was evacuated as strong winds brought down scaffolding surrounding the venue.

 A spokesman for the RAC described the general conditions in the country as being like "A giant bowling alley with trees littered like bowling pins all over the road."

 Prolonged power outages occurred in Northern Ireland.